Keio University

 The Japanese common sense of valuing promises between nations does not resonate with the Moon Jae-in administration.
 Japanese people are indignant, asking, "What on earth are the South Koreans thinking?"
 On the other hand, many South Koreans are unaware of this.
 This discrepancy is one reason why the rift is deepening.

 In my previous book, "South Korea's Melancholy," published during my time as Seoul Bureau Officer, I explored the darkness of South Korean society that led to the impeachment and removal of then-President Park Geun-hye.
 Two years have passed since then.
 Under the Abe and Moon administrations, the fault lines between Japan and South Korea have become clear.
-As a reporter who has covered the politics, economy, and society of both countries, I wanted to systematically record the historical moments that happened before my eyes.
-This book is an attempt to clearly unravel the Japan-South Korea relationship, where Japanese rule and modern South Korean history are intricately intertwined.
+As a reporter who has covered the politics, economy, and society of both countries, I wanted to systematically record the historical moments that occurred before my eyes.
+This book is an attempt to clearly unravel the Japan-South Korea relationship, where Japanese rule and modern Korean history are intricately intertwined.
 I insisted on structuring it around my own personal experiences and reporting.

 Hiroshi Minegishi